Content is King: An SEOs Guide to Writing Better, Data-Driven Content

 - Don’t mislead users.
 Make sure your title tags, meta descriptions, and on-page content is delivering what was promised on the search results pages.

 - Make your content scannable.
-Bullet points, subheads, short paragraphs, and bolded words make content less intimidating to read and is easy on the eyes.
+Bullet points, subheads, short paragraphs, and bolded words make content less intimidating to read and are easy on the eyes.

 - Engage your audience.
 Earn clicks with enticing calls to action and relevant anchor text links to pages on your website.